lukas-krecan/ShedLock/README.md

 ```
 ### Behavior
 1. Only methods annotated by `@SchedulerLock` are locked, the library ignores all other scheduled tasks.
 By default, the lock will be applied
-even if the method is called directly, not only thorough the scheduler.
+even if the method is called directly, not only through the scheduler.
 2. Only one task with the same name can be executed at the same time.
 3. If the lock is being held by a task, **other tasks protected by the same lock are not blocked, but are simply skipped.**
 4. The lock is released as soon as the task is finished (unless `lockAtLeastFor` is specified, see below)